HSM Faculty Director Frances Fernandez wants faculty and students alike to own and live diversity, equity, and inclusion

 I was the senior director of an HIV/AIDS program that served 3,500 clients.
 That program catered to the needs of the patient regardless of their ability to pay.
 The diversity of the staff and the people whom we served was really phenomenal, even back then [the program started in 1997].
 It was at a time when we were learning that HIV was a disease that could affect anyone, regardless of sexual orientation.

 I’m proud of having led that effort.
 Over 13 years we grew the program and really excelled in the services that we provided.
 We were the top-quality HIV/AIDS services provider in Miami-Dade County.
 The beauty of the program was that we developed a network of over 85 providers, from primary specialty and surgical services to mental health, pharmacy, and social services.
 The client could go see a private physician—not necessarily at an HIV clinic, which had a stigma attached to it—and get top-notch care.
 That was a life-changing experience for me.
 It truly honored the "care" in health care.

 How did you arrive at CCAPS?

-I started at CCAPS as the coauthor of a new course in the HSM program, Inclusion and Equity in Health Care (HSM 4521).
+I started at CCAPS as the coauthor of a new course in the HSM program, Inclusion and Equity in Health Care Management (HSM 4521).
 I just co-instructed the first session of the course last spring and I’ll be the sole instructor this fall.
 I'll also be co-instructing HSM 3521, Health Care Delivery Systems, which is one of our core foundation courses in the program.